 His trips to California, Japan, Paris, or Portugal decisively influence his drawings.
 He works with designers, engineers and architects such as Arata Isozaki and with companies like Memphis, Akaba, Bidasoa, BD Ediciones de Diseño, Moroso, Nani Marquina, Alessi, Sangetsu, Magis, Cosmic, Santa &Cole and Phaidon.

 He wins the "Premio Nacional de Diseño" in 1999 and exhibits in the Georges Pompidou Center in Paris, and participates in the Kassel Documentary, to which several retrospectives and up like: Mariscal Drawing Life in the London Design Museum, Mariscal en La Pedrera or The Art Player in Korea.Illustrations and comics strips invade covers and pages in the New Yorker, El Pais and the Japanese magazine Apo.

 In 2010, Javier Mariscal once again changes the game to venture into animated film with "Chico & Rita" along side Fernando Trueba.
 The movie wins a Goya Award and is nominated to the Oscars for Best Animated Picture.
 During 2017 he designs some animatics for the emblematic Quad Cinemas in New York, he illustrates the summer cover of the New Yorker and a new mascot for the multinational ROCA.

-Mariscal is currently working on the preliminary drawings of a personal project, an animated documentary movie co-directed with Fernando Trueba, a comic book that explains the formation of our planet and the creatures that live on it, and the sketches for a travel journal of Los Angeles for the French brand Louis Vuitton.
+Mariscal is currently working on the preliminary drawings of a personal project, an animated documentary movie co-directed with Fernando Trueba, a comic book that explains the formation of our planet and the creatures that live on it.
+Mariscal has recently launched a travel journal of Los Angeles, comisioned by the French brand Louis Vuitton.
 His international projection and media coverage will accompany him in his conferences and workshops all over the world.